|

 3. Take all that you can out of your kitchen cabinets.

-When we painted our cabinets in the past, we had just moved in and didn’t have full cabinets yet.
-So we did not realize this time around how much mess this would make, even inside the cabinets.
-Take it from us and learn from our mistakes!
-Unless you plan to COMPLETELY seal these with plastic or cardboard, do not leave your dishes, spices, etc. inside your cabinets.
+Take it from me and learn from our mistakes!
+Unless you plan to COMPLETELY seal these with plastic or cardboard (which you can certainly do with some time and effort), do not leave your dishes, spices, etc. inside your cabinets.
 Especially if you plan to sand.
-So. much. dust.

 4. Prep your area with drop cloths.